mikemel21/CIS-350-Term-Project/docs/software_requirements_specification_final.md

  Software shall work on every iPhone that supports iOS 14 and up.
  App should not crash due to extended use or system bugs.
  App can handle increased usage and more data as time progresses.

+# Software Artifacts
+- This section inclues all of the documents we have created throughout this semester to aid our efforts in completing our app.

+ * Use Case Diagram:
+ * Gantt Chart:
+ * Diagnosis Descriptions: